davidaodejobi/countries-explore/README.md

 ## Design Description

-The portrait mode, uses a Silver app bar, and I used the values gotten while scrolling to move some of the object(something I saw in a tutorial months ago).
-Other things are pretty much widgets with either a normal container or glasmorphic design.

-For the landscape, it something I just thought of from the air, sketched it out and build.
-Although, there were lots of modification along the way cause there wasn't a design to follow.
+The user can view th list of countries on the home page, change to light and dark them, and school through the list of alphabetically arranged list of countries.
+Also, on the details page, the user get a carousel kind of effect to automatically show the flag and coat of arm while the list contains useful details about the country.
 ## Feature would like to add ...

-- I would have love to fix 2 UI bugs(minor) on the app (1.
-Text not responding to dark theme text in drop down when selecting localization, 2.
-In the landscape mode, I wrote a loop to get the project cards and I did something there that wasn't dynamic with kinda wll introduct a divider bug)

-- Make animation better by reading more about how stacks and animations work.

-- Add languages such as Hausa, Igbo, and Yoruba in L10n.

-- Try to come up with a page for work experience
+- I was busy so I couldn't add filter for timezone which I already started to implement.

+- Add localization to practice what I did in the last project.

+- Store the data in a local DB such a Hive to avoid some busy and stress (best for simple apps like this).

 ## Link to APK file

 - [Click to download from drive](https://drive.google.com/file/d/1ylS7RdfIlutgw_08PBDFd1jIFmmF7LWG/view?usp=sharing)
 ## Challenges

-There are two main challenges I faced while working on the task:
+There are three main challenges I faced while working on the task:

 - Filter without storing in a local DB or API
-- Trying to build a google UI, less distracting and classic kind of animation.
-Combining all of those, even makes it more difficult to build and implement but thanks to Google. and Mr. Sleepless nights 🖤).
+- Writing a funny algorithm to group data alphabetically and also show that on the UI.
+- Trying to build a clean and smooth UI.

 The other boss challenge is juggling the tasks with other commitments (❁´◡`❁).
 ## Run Locally